fniessink/toisto/docs/concept_files.md

 }
 ```

-It is also possible to have a neutral gender:
+It is also possible to have a neuter gender:

 ```json
 {